1 Introduction

 The draft currently has no official status.
 It is a work in progress and is subject to further revision and reconfiguration (possibly substantial change) before it is finalised.

 The AQuA book provides guidance on producing quality analysis for government.
-It aims to support well informed decision making to deliver better outcomes and improve the lives of citizens.
+It aims to support well informed decision making to create better outcomes and improve the lives of citizens.

 The AQuA Book has made a significant contribution to the cultural change in assurance practices in government.
 It is about the process for assuring analytical evidence in all forms.
 It sets out the core framework for assuring all forms of analytical evidence.